aleyna-cihangir/Seaborn_Library_Notes/README.md

 FIRST QUESTION WE WILL ASK:

 What is the Story of the Data Set?
-In our dataset, the method is the way galaxies are found.
+In our dataset, the method is the way planets are found.
 - "number" refers to the number of planets in the system.
 - "orbital_period" refers to the orbital period.
 - "mass" means mass.